ameygokarn/Indeemo-Design-System-for-AI/README.md

 ## Getting Started

-1. Review `guideline.md` for design-system workflows
+1. Review `GUIDELINE.md` for design-system workflows and AI prompt patterns
-2. Review `styleguide.md` for AI prompt patterns
+2. Review `TOKEN_DOCUMENTATION.md` for comprehensive token reference
 3. Access the Figma files listed above to view or edit design assets
 4. **New:** Check `QUICKSTART.md` to sync design tokens to Figma via API